-If you are seeking LASIK in New Mexico please read the information below:
+If you are seeking Refractive Surgery in New Mexico please read the information below:

-- The measurement of corneal thickness, including corneal topography
+- Measurement of corneal thickness, including corneal topography

 - Complete review of overall eye health